Blog

 For global employers, it’s well worth keeping an eye on these trends as they’re likely to affect most of your workforce, regardless of location.
 Here are a few of the key trends to follow:

-Trend #1: Every little helps
+01 | Every little helps

-The global cost of living crisis has already hit household budgets hard.
+The global cost-of-living crisis has already hit household budgets hard.
 As prices continue to increase, employees are understandably turning to their organisations in search of more support.

 It isn’t necessarily about upping everyone’s salary.
 In many cases, employees just want to feel that their employer is looking out for them during this tough time.
 Every little helps and benefits are a fantastic way to show that you’re on your people’s side.

-For example, our research found that even in the age of remote and hybrid working, one in five employees want their employers to offer travel and transport benefits – such as travelcards, taxi services, or cycle-to-work schemes.
+For example, our research found that even in the age of remote and hybrid working, one in five employees want their employers to offer travel and transport benefits, such as travelcards, taxi services, or cycle-to-work schemes.

-Similarly, education & training are amongst the most valued employee benefits today – food for thought for employers who don’t include this type of support within their global benefits package.
+Similarly, education & training are amongst the most valued employee benefits today.
+Food for thought for employers who don’t include this type of support within their global benefits package.
 You might not be able to give everyone a pay rise within their current roles, but you can help employees to progress in their roles and reach the next level.

-Trend #2: Wellness at work and home
+02 | Wellness at work and home

-Many people saw their mental health and general wellbeing suffer during the pandemic, and the tightening of household finances is only adding to the pressure and anxiety.
+Many people saw their mental health and general well-being suffer during the pandemic, and the tightening of household finances is only adding to the pressure and anxiety.
 We found that one in five employees want their employers to offer access to mental health support such as counselling services, psychotherapy, or mindfulness apps.
-Similarly, one in six want broader wellbeing benefits – from gym membership to vitamin subscriptions and meal boxes.
+Similarly, one in six want broader wellbeing benefits from gym membership to vitamin subscriptions and meal boxes.

-Taking proactive steps to support workforce wellbeing doesn’t have to cost the earth, and can be a smart long-term move, as happy, healthy employees tend to be more engaged and more productive – not to mention less likely to leave.
+Taking proactive steps to support workforce wellbeing doesn’t have to cost the earth, and can be a smart long-term move, as happy, healthy employees tend to be more engaged and more productive, not to mention less likely to leave.

-Trend #3: Switching off
+03 | Switching off

 Another way to improve workforce morale is to help people switch off once work is done.
 From our research, we’re seeing more evidence of employees seeking entertainment-related benefits that allow them to unwind at the end of the working day.

-Subsidising entertainment – for example, offering streaming services or music subscriptions – is a great option for organisations.
+Subsidising entertainment, for example, offering streaming services or music subscriptions, is a great option for organisations.
 It’s easy to administer, doesn’t cost a lot, and is a timely intervention given the 1,000s of people currently scaling back on non-essential household expenditure.
 So why not factor Netflix or Disney+ into your global benefits package and combine your ‘serious’ offerings with a few fun perks to make your employees’ eyes light up?

 Employee benefits don’t just differ from employer to employer.
 Every government has its own set of statutory provisions that employers are mandated to deliver to full-time staff, and these can look radically different.

-Trend #4: Flexible everything
+04 | Flexible everything

-Flexible working is one of the most sought-after benefits for employees, particularly since the pandemic showed that desk-based workers can carry out their jobs from anywhere, providing they have a laptop and an internet connection.
+Flexible working is one of the most sought-after benefits for employees, particularly since the pandemic showed that desk-based workers can carry out their jobs from anywhere, provided they have a laptop and an internet connection.
 People want more flexibility over their location, rather than being forced into the office every day (or even every week).

 They want more flexibility over their work hours, with the ability to shape their roles around their other non-work priorities.
 They want more paid leave, and the opportunity to go on paid ‘workcations.’
 And, according to our research, more than half of employees would also love for their organisations to adopt a shorter working week.

 To solve this flexibility challenge, some organisations are considering how they can offer benefits allowances that employees can spend as they please.
 It’s a compelling idea, albeit one that carries a few administrative and tax considerations, while employers also need to be mindful of the storytelling power of benefits.
-Providing an allowance gives employees more autonomy, but if it’s little more than a lump sum, it starts to feel less like a benefits package and more like a salary bolt-on.
+Providing an allowance gives employees more autonomy, but if it’s a little more than a lump sum, it starts to feel less like a benefits package and more like a salary bolt-on.
 We’ll examine ways that organisations can overcome this dilemma later in our guide.

 Need help harmonising benefits for all international workers?